Eurabia conspiracy theory: European politics

 Muslim minority populations and Muslim immigration gained new political significance.
 This has led to the adoption of political positions that were previously considered fringe or third rail on either side.
-The main anti-Islamic theme has also penetrated into mainstream European politics, for instance in the case of Dutch populist Party for Freedom leader Geert Wilders:
+The main anti-Islamic theme has also penetrated into mainstream European politics, for instance in the rhetoric of Dutch populist Party for Freedom leader Geert Wilders, who in a 2009 parliamentary speech accused the government of "enthusiastically co-operating with the Islamisation of the Netherlands" and predicted that Muslims would soon comprise one-fifth of the European population.

-This government is enthusiastically co-operating with the Islamisation of the Netherlands.
-In all of Europe the elite opens the floodgates wide.
-In only a little while, one in five people in the European Union will be Muslim.
-Good news for this multiculti-government that views bowing to the horrors of Allah as its most important task.
-Good news for the CDA: C-D-A, in the meanwhile stands for Christians Serve Allah (Christenen Dienen Allah).